 10 – Do you have a hardware usage policy?
 Maybe.
 But it will only be effective if everyone in your organization is aware of it and, most importantly, follows it.

-Although employees’ awareness of good cyber hygiene is important (mentioned in tip 2), it is not enough on its own, and organizations need to enforce cybersecurity policies to ensure greater protection.
+Although employees’ awareness of good cyber hygiene is important (mentioned in tip 2), it is not enough on its own.
+Organizations need to enforce cybersecurity policies to ensure greater protection.
 Importantly, hardware attacks go undetected so organizations need to ensure that they do everything they can to limit their chances of becoming victim to one.
 Hence, a hardware usage policy is essential.
 But this policy will only be effective if employees actually know about it and, more importantly, follow it.
 In understanding the policy and complying with it, the organization can greatly reduce their vulnerability to these perilous attacks.

 11 – Researchers, pen testers, and vendors are constantly revealing device vulnerabilities.
 Make sure that you are not buying known-to-be vulnerable devices.